Emergency Eye Care Outreach Mission (2011)

 June 30, 2011

-This project will conduct eye care outreach missions in refugee camps in Chad.
-Christian Blind Mission (CBM), together with local partners, has been conducting these missions to refugees, internally displaced persons (IDP) and local communities in Chad since 2007.
-The CBM team will provide treatment, medication, and surgery.
+This project conducted eye care outreach missions in refugee camps in Chad.
+Christian Blind Mission (CBM), together with local partners, had been conducting these missions to refugees, internally displaced persons (IDP) and local communities in Chad since 2007.
+The CBM team provides treatment, medication, and surgery.

-Specifically, 1,600 people will be screened for eye diseases and receive medical treatment, and a further 400 people will receive eye surgery.
-In order to ensure the sustainability of the project, 90 nurses and community workers will receive training in screening processes, early identification of eye disease/blindness and post-surgery eye care.
+Specifically, 1,600 people were screened for eye diseases and received medical treatment, and a further 400 people received eye surgery.
+In order to ensure the sustainability of the project, 90 nurses and community workers were trained in screening processes, early identification of eye disease/blindness and post-surgery eye care.
 The training of community workers is vital to increasing awareness of eye disease and blindness in refugee camps and the local community.

 The purpose of these outreach missions is to address the prevalence of eye disease and blindness in Chad—a country with one of the highest rates of blindness and low vision in the world.
 People in Chad, particularly those living in refugee camps, are vulnerable to blindness and eye diseases due to a number of factors, including ongoing political instability, poor living conditions, limited access to clean water and sanitation, and the absence or lack of qualified ophthalmologists.
 Eye disease is reported as one of the main causes of morbidity among the refugee population, despite the fact that many cases are treatable with proper medical attention.